BryceGo/VigenereCipher/README.md

-# VigenereCipher
+# VegenereCipher
-A modified version of the Vigenere Cipher.
+A modified version of the Vegenere Cipher.
 Encrypts and Decrypts text files in the same directory as the files.